In Pakistan, inflation darkens the political future of Imran Khan - ExBulletin

 In Pakistan, inflation darkens the political future of Imran Khan

-Maira Tayyab considered begging to feed her family and Mohammad Hanif does not hide being tormented by criminal thoughts.
-In Pakistan, galloping inflation is overwhelming the population and weakening the Prime Minister, Imran Khan, one year before the elections.

-Maira and Mohammad are both too proud and honest to give free rein to their impulses.
+Maira and Mohammad are both too proud and honest to let their impulses run wild.
 But their torments are shared by millions of Pakistanis.

-“We can’t beg, we are white-collar workers,” protests Maira, a 40-year-old housewife from Karachi, a port megalopolis in southern Pakistan and the country’s financial capital.
+“We can’t beg, we are white-collar workers,” said Maira, a 40-year-old housewife living in Karachi, a port megalopolis in southern Pakistan and the country’s financial capital.
 “But we don’t know how to make ends meet,” she told AFP.

-Inflation hit 10% in 2021, according to the World Bank.
-The cost of certain basic products has soared: the price of a liter of gasoline has increased by 45% in one year and that of a liter of cooking oil by 130% since 2018.
+Inflation will hit 10% in 2021, according to the World Bank.
+The cost of some basic products has soared: the price of a liter of gasoline has increased by 45% in one year and that of a liter of cooking oil by 130% since 2018.

-Imran Khan and his party, Pakistan Tehreek-e-Insaf (PTI), came to power in 2018 promising to end decades of corruption and nepotism, and create an Islamic welfare state with a more efficient taxation system to fund social programs.
+Imran Khan and his party, Pakistan Tehreek-e-Insaf (PTI), came to power in 2018 promising to end decades of corruption and nepotism, and create an Islamic welfare state with a tax system. more effective in funding social programs.

 But his inability to keep this commitment is already being felt in the polls.
 And in December, the PTI suffered a resounding defeat in provincial elections in its stronghold of Khyber Pakhtunkhwa (north-west).

-“The government brags about its economic prowess, but in reality it is backward and has lost its credibility,” said Tauseef Ahmed Khan, a political commentator.
+“The government brags about its economic prowess, but in reality it is on the back foot and has lost its credibility,” said Tauseef Ahmed Khan, a political commentator.

 Analysts admit that the former cricket champion had inherited a very delicate situation and that the Covid-19 pandemic did not help him.
 But they also question his choices.